Shubhamrawat5/whatsapp-bot-ts/README.md

 2. After login, get the database URL from details section.
 It'll be like: postgres://yourfullURL@tiny.db.elephantsql.com/yourURL

-3. Create a local `.env` file with following variables and save the file:
+3. Create a local `.env` file with following 2 variables and save the file:

-   DATABASE_URL = postgres://yourfullURL@tiny.db.elephantsql.com/yourURL
+   DATABASE_URL = "postgres://yourfullURL@tiny.db.elephantsql.com/yourURL"

-   myNumber = 911234567890
+   OWNER_NUMBER = "911234567890"

+   [You can check all the .env variables in .env.sample file]

 4. Run command in teminal to create DB table `npm run db`